avisuano/CS460/HW4/index.md

 string units = Request.QueryString["units"];
 ```

 One of the most biggest issues was with selecting the correct metric unit parameter.
-I initially was using if and else if statements, but was having a number of problems.
-Lots of code unreachable, not actually grabbing the specific metric unit.
+I initially was using if and else-if statements, but was having a number of problems.
+Lots of code unreachable, not actually grabbing the specific metric unit, and often incorrect values being pushed to the view.
 After many hours of browsing stack overflow, and scouring Dr. Google's knowledge, I decided to try the switch case method.
 This was far simpler to understand, and fixed most of the problems.
 Although, I did forget the default case, which lead to a great deal of hand-wringing that should have been avoided.
-When I made the decision to go with a switch case, I also realized I was wasting my time trying to convert the units parameter.
 I just needed to check which parameter (radio button) was selected.
+It also helps to try and Convert.ToWhatever inside each case, just set the initial values to doubles and everything works smoothly.

 ```cs
 switch (units)